cysouw/diathesis/text/c03_summaryDia.md

 b.
 Jetzt gilt es (für uns) den Koffer nicht zu verlieren.
 :::

-### *Intransitiver Notwendigkeitsdemotiv* (*heißen+Infinitiv*) {#sec:summary-intrans-notwendigkeitsdemotiv}
+### *Aufforderungsdemotiv* (*heißen+Infinitiv*) {#sec:summary-intrans-notwendigkeitsdemotiv}

-The ~~Intransitiver Notwendigkeitsdemotiv~~ (full discussion in [@sec:infinitive-heißen-demotion]) consists of the verb *heißen* with an infinitive.
-The meaning of this constructions is very close to the previous *Notwendigkeitsdemotiv* construction (see [@sec:summary-notwendigkeitsdemotiv]).
+The ~~Aufforderungsdemotiv~~ (full discussion in [@sec:infinitive-heißen-demotion]) consists of the verb *heißen* with an infinitive.
+The meaning of this constructions is very close to the previous *Notwendigkeitsdemotiv* (see [@sec:summary-notwendigkeitsdemotiv]).
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verb *heißen* is always in the third person singular, resulting in fixed expressions *es heißt*.
 The removed subject can optionally be retained with a *für* prepositional phrase.
 However, different from *gelten+Infinitiv*, the construction *heißen+Infinitiv* can only be applied to intransitive verbs.
-Note that there also exists a completely separate causative usage of *heißen+Infinitiv*, but this *Agentivkausativ* appears to be rather old-fashioned (see [@sec:summary-machenkausativ]).
+Note that there also exists a completely separate causative usage of *heißen+Infinitiv*, but that *Agentivkausativ* appears to be rather old-fashioned (see [@sec:summary-machenkausativ]).

 ::: ex
 a.
 Er redet weiter.